 Community Health Network is a local non-profit health system serving central Indiana.
 The three-story, free-standing cancer center on the campus of Community Hospital South raises the level of care for cancer patients on the south side of Indianapolis.

-- State-of-the-art services like a full imaging suite (PET CT, 3T MRI, linear accelerator, 3D mammography, ultrasound and x-ray), infusion rooms with individual temperature controls, genetic counseling, and on-site lab and pharmacy, the center provides a coordinated approach to caring for patients at one location, saving time and reducing the number of appointments.
+- State-of-the-art services like a full imaging suite (PET CT, 3T MRI, linear accelerator, 3D mammography, ultrasound and x-ray), infusion rooms with individual temperature controls, genetic counseling and on-site lab and pharmacy

-Before elevators were operational, material access into the building was nearly impossible.
+Before elevators were operational, bringing materials into the building was extremely difficult.
 Leaving a large section of the curtainwall out to hoist materials onto the higher floors left the building exposed to temperatures that would damage interior finishes.
 The curtainwall supplier designed large doors that fit within the existing curtainwall system.
-The temporary doors allowed the team to load material on the floors with a lull, while keeping the building air and water tight when not in use.
+The temporary doors allowed the team to load material on the floors with a lull, while keeping the building air- and water-tight when not in use.
 Each set of doors could be removed independent of one another so the team could work on one floor at a time.
 After the doors were removed the curtainwall system was replaced in one day from the exterior of the building, avoiding any disturbance to the interior finishes.
 This solution was particularly helpful during installation of the MRI on the third floor.

 The building incorporated many high efficiency design elements, including the outer envelope insulation that goes beyond Indiana building standards and a VRF HVAC system, which allows heating and cooling to be controlled room by room.
 It is one of three buildings in the state to have this system.